pvoelker/DMXForGamers/README.md

 ##Building

+- Make sure a valid path to 'signtool.exe' is in the 'PATH' environment variable on the development machine.
+	- *Windows SDK* may need to be installed for 'signtool.exe' to be present on the development machine.
-Make sure to update the certificate thumbnail in 'signfile.bat'.
+- Make sure to update the certificate thumbnail in 'signfile.bat'.